 - Features: These are waterproof and fogproof and they’ll fit in your pocket.
 They weight just 1.5 lbs.
 And they are made by Bushnell.
 Enough said.

-- Reviews: These are among the best reviewed binoculars – a combination of high ratings and more than 1000 reviews.
+- Reviews: These are among the best reviewed binoculars – across numerous marketplaces.

-- Price: They come in around $100 – which makes these a standout for this feature set.
+- Price: They are reasonably priced, especially for this feature set.

 Looking for a second option?
 Readers of Uganda365 – an African safari resource, overwhelmingly favor Eyeskey binoculars (10×42).
-They are waterproof and also come in under $100.
-And these come with a bag, lens and eyepiece covers, strap, and cleaning cloth.
+They are waterproof and come with a bag, lens and eyepiece covers, strap, and cleaning cloth.

 Binocular Buyers Guide: 10 Factors